 Ten Ways to Spring Clean Your Practice

-New Year’s is about goal setting but spring is about clearing the decks of clutter.
-And by clutter I am referring to the mental, physical, and business variety.
+New Year’s is about goal setting, but spring is about clearing the decks of clutter.
+And by clutter, I am referring to the mental, physical, and business variety.
 It’s time to shake out the cobwebs and check for things that no longer serve you or your clients.
-For your entertainment- here is my list so far.
+For your entertainment- there is my list so far.

-- Self-care equipment: The yoga bench, rarely used, in the reception area will be retired.
+1. Self-care equipment: The yoga bench, rarely used in the reception area, will be retired.
 However, the massaging pad in the recliner is still a big hit.
-The foot massager will be relocated in order to give it a more prominent position and another probationary period.
+The foot massager will be relocated to give it a more prominent position and another probationary period.

-- Reception area: My herbal tea bar is going to be greatly reduced in favor of a herbal/citrus and Sole waters.
-In the interest of making sure reading material is current and relevant to my current demographics, I am replacing a woman’s magazine with The Smithsonian.
+2. Reception area: My herbal tea bar will be greatly reduced in favor of herbal/citrus and Sole waters.
+To make sure reading material is current and relevant to my current demographics, I am replacing a woman’s magazine with The Smithsonian.

-- Music: I’m still CD old school so clients can choose their music.
-I decided to really listen to all my music and dispense with what I don’t like or duplications.
+3. Music: I’m still CD old school so clients can choose their music.
+I decided to listen to all my music and dispense with what I don’t like or duplicate.
 Clients can adopt any rejects.

-- Smell: I do not burn candles or use diffusers because I utilize so much aromatherapy and do not want it to be overwhelming.
-Just to be sure I make it a priority, when I leave my office for a while to access the scentscape when I come back.
+4. Smell: I do not burn candles or use diffusers because I utilize so much aromatherapy and do not want it overwhelming.
+To be sure, I make it a priority when I leave my office for a while to access the scent scape when I come back.

-- Massage Mediums: Shelf life people, shelf life!
+5. Massage Mediums: Shelf life people, shelf life!
 I love acquiring or blending new products.
-If I have a surplus: smidgen of product left: or it’s getting close to expiration (not out of date), I offer it to a client or fellow therapist to try.
+If I have a surplus: a smidgen of product left: or it’s getting close to expiration (not out of date), I offer it to a client or fellow therapist to try.

-- Sheets: You know what I’m talking about- tired; rancid; or rough.
+6. Sheets: You know what I’m talking about- tired, rancid, or rough.
 I recently invested in more expensive sheets specifically made for our profession.
-My clients have ever complained but since I changed I have had many comments on how soft they feel.
+My clients have never complained, but since I changed, I have had many comments on how soft they feel.
 Yikes, I should have addressed this earlier.
-(Last year I added a new colorful blanket and clients loved it)
+(Last year, I added a new colorful blanket, and clients loved it)

-- Modalities and Protocols: In 25 years I have collected a large number of treatment allies and techniques.
-I’m editing and rotating selections of stones, cups, bamboo sticks, etc., otherwise it gets to be a pile of stuff.
-It’s important not to get in a rut, so just like with the massage tools, it’s time to rethink my tool box and intentionally re-prioritize and put a twist on the sessions.
-Like starting with the client body scanning instead of automatically bolstering.
+7. Modalities and Protocols: In 25 years, I have collected many treatment allies and techniques.
+I’m editing and rotating selections of stones, cups, bamboo sticks, etc. Otherwise, it gets to be a pile of stuff.
+It’s important not to get in a rut, so just like with the massage tools, it’s time to rethink my toolbox and intentionally re-prioritize and put a twist on the sessions, like starting with the client body scanning instead of automatically bolstering.

-- Conversation: I am enormously curious about life and people.
-As a result I sometimes get a little too comfortable with my clients.
+8. Conversation: I am enormously curious about life and people.
+As a result, I sometimes get a little too comfortable with my clients.
 So I constantly have to assess what discussions occur during sessions.
-It is my responsibility to keep the tone relaxed, professional and informative.
+It is my responsibility to keep the tone relaxed, professional, and informative.
 Where our thoughts go, our energy goes.

-- Business: Location, attitude, targeted client demographic, marketing, finances……….
+9. Business: Location, attitude, targeted client demographic, marketing, finances……….
 I assess while I have all the numbers out for tax preparation.
-If I can’t make immediate changes, then I make a plan with timeline.
+If I can’t make immediate changes, then I make a plan with a timeline.
 Mine is a commitment to host more open houses.

 I hope you will take the time to really look at your practice and be intentional about your choices.
 Notice I did not say anything about general clutter, which was supposed to be number 10, but my office has been described as the inside of a nomad wagon.... so you are on your own.